mikeal200/MoodyBluez/README.md

 **When** I fill out the date, mood, and description, and cick submit;

-**Then**: I should be able to change the mood and mood description of the concrete date on the calendar.
+**Then** I should be able to change the mood and mood description of the concrete date on the calendar.

 1.2